kirbycope/godot-game-client/README.md

 ![Thumbnail](/ci/thumbnail.png)

 # godot-game-client
 Godot Game Client allows users to download and play multiple Godot applications using a single application.
-The client works on Desktop, Mobile, and Web using the OpenGL compatability mode.
+The client works on Desktop, Mobile, and Web using the OpenGL compatibility mode.

 ## Working with Packs
 This "Client" can import Packs (`.pck`) from remote resources.
 They are cataloged in [scenes/main-menu/recommendations.json](scenes/main-menu/recommendations.json).
 To avoid file name conflicts with the Client and other packs, the Pack's scenes should be in a sub-folder with the Pack's name.
 E.g., `res://scenes/my_pack`.

 ### Setup Remote Repo
-1. An new, empty file named `ci/.gdignore`
+1. A new, empty file named `ci/.gdignore`
 	1. Prevents Godot from importing files contained in this folder
 1. A new file named `ci/export-pack.ps1`
 	1. Paste in the contents of [export-pack.ps1](ci/export-pack.ps1)
 	1. Use this to pack games using PowerShell
-1. A new file named `ci/export-pack.sh`
-	1. Paste in the contents of [export-pack.sh](ci/export-pack.sh)
-	1. Use this to pack games using Bash
 1. A new file named `ci/thumbnail.png`
 	1. Use the [placeholder](assets/textures/placeholder-co/286x160.png)
 1. Run the script and commit